ZhongZeng/Leetcode/README.md

 # Leetcode
 This repository contains my solutions to problems from Leetcode.
 # Naming convention:
-question acronym + question number.
+question acronym + question number, or lc + quantion number + question acronym.
 # Different parts of code
 In each file, the code of the class of Solution should be submitted on Leetcode.
 Other code is for my testing purpose.